Quercus berberidifolia: Description

 Quercus berberidifolia grows to 1–2 m tall, rarely to 4 m.
-In cooler, more exposed areas, scrub oak is usually a small, compact shrub, but in warm or sheltered areas the plant can spread out and grow several metres high.
+In cooler, more exposed areas, scrub oak is usually a small, compact shrub, but in warm or sheltered areas the plant can spread out and grow several meters high.

 It has oval to egg-shaped, sharply toothed, dull green leaves which are 1.4-3 cm long and 1–2 cm broad, leathery on their top surfaces and somewhat hairy underneath.
 Male and female catkins grow on the same plant, blooming as at the leaves unfurl.
+The trichomes are minute and flat, with a stellate shape and 7 to 8 rays.

-The solitary or paired brown acorns are 1–3 cm long and 1–2 cm broad, and pointed or egg-shaped with thin caps when mature; they mature in about 6-8 months after pollination.
+The solitary or paired brown acorns are 1–3 cm long and 1–2 cm broad, with a barrel-like shape and a rounded or blunted tip; they mature in about 6-8 months after pollination.